Nur988/Chatbot/README.md

 # Chatbot

-This simple keyword based chatbot that has benn created using Html,CSS,Javascript,Python and also Botui framework which is a chat bot UI framework
+This simple keyword based chatbot that has been created using Html,CSS,Javascript,Python and also Botui framework which is a chat bot UI framework